lazylion22/donutLol/README.md

 donut()
 ```

-to run in cmd / CLI
+to run in windows cmd:

 ```
 donut